crossplane/crossplane/design/design-doc-composition-functions.md

 import "google/protobuf/struct.proto";
 import "google/protobuf/duration.proto";

-// A FunctionRunnerService runs Composition Functions. service FunctionRunnerService {
+// A FunctionRunnerService is a Composition Function. service FunctionRunnerService {
-  // RunFunction runs a Composition Function. rpc RunFunction(RunFunctionRequest) returns (RunFunctionResponse) {}
+  // RunFunction runs the Composition Function. rpc RunFunction(RunFunctionRequest) returns (RunFunctionResponse) {}
 }

-// A RunFunctionRequest requests that a Composition Function be run. message RunFunctionRequest {
+// A RunFunctionRequest requests that the Composition Function be run. message RunFunctionRequest {
+  // Metadata pertaining to this request.
   RequestMeta meta = 1;

   // The observed state prior to invocation of a Function pipeline.
 State passed